urbit/urbit.org-reloaded/content/using/os/getting-started.md

 +++
 title = "Getting Started"
-description = "How to operate your ship, including using your ship's filesystem and messaging applications, starting a moon, or requesting a DNS proxy." template = "doc.html" weight = 1 aliases = ["docs/using/messaging/", "docs/using/admin/"]
+description = "How to operate your ship, including using your ship's filesystem and messaging applications, starting a moon, or requesting a DNS entry." template = "doc.html" weight = 1 aliases = ["docs/using/messaging/", "docs/using/admin/"]